• Skip to primary navigation

 Where I’ve come from

-Originally from a small town in Scotland, I now live, work, socialise, and veganise out of the wonderful city of Sheffield, England.
+Originally from the small town of Kinross in Scotland, I now live, work, socialise, and veganise out of the wonderful city of Sheffield, England.

 Like most people, I come from a background where consuming animal products was the norm.
 It’s the world I was born into, and it’s just the way things were around me.
 I loved my food, ate everything under the sun, and didn’t stop for a moment to consider how it arrived on my plate.